B. B. Warfield: Church politics

-Unlike his contemporaries at Princeton, and perhaps due to his invalid wife, Warfield never cared much for churchmanship.
 While he was certainly supportive of political moves within various churches to strengthen and push conservative theology, he was never interested in the actual process itself, preferring to use his work at Princeton to influence future generations of Presbyterian ministers.

 Race

-Warfield came from a family of emancipationists and was himself an outspoken opponent of segregation and racism at Princeton Seminary.
+Warfield came from a family of emancipationists and was himself an outspoken opponent of racial segregation and racism at Princeton Seminary.
 This led to Warfield, when he was principal of the seminary, to allow a black student to live in white university halls, an action which was met by opposition from fellow faculty members.
 Warfield termed segregation a "wicked caste system" and wrote a number of theological treaties and essays to undermine the segregationist position.

 Influence and legacy

 Along with Abraham Kuyper and Herman Bavinck, Warfield is acknowledged as one of the major influences on the thought of Cornelius Van Til.
 However, that influence was limited to certain areas.
 In apologetics, Warfield was a thoroughgoing evidentialist and the most prominent exponent of the Old Princeton school, whereas van Til, who was the most prominent figure in the Dutch wing of presuppositionalist apologetics, absolutely rejected the central tenets of Old Princeton evidentialism and protested violently against the evidentialism of his contemporary J. Oliver Buswell.

 Warfield's influence on contemporary evangelicalism can be seen in the Chicago Statement on Biblical Inerrancy.